I am delighted to have a guest writer this week —my mum. Here she is:

 One Christmas, two of us were chosen to go to Liverpool in an ambulance to see a pantomime.
 The nurses lent us their capes, and we had a ride through the Mersey tunnel.
 It was the first time either of us had been through it and we had a great time.

-Just after that we were both transferred to Fazakerley Hospital in Liverpool for an operation to remove half of one of our lungs.
+Just after that, we were both transferred to Fazakerley Hospital in Liverpool for the same operation -to remove half a lung.
 It was only an experiment but they had to try and help us.
 My surgeon had never done it before but he had a top surgeon to teach him what to do.
-That was Mr Sutton who had operated on the King.
+That was Mr Sutton, who had operated on the King.

 After six months lying on my back (nowadays patients are only in for a week) and then learning how to walk again I went home and returned to school.
 Mum and Dad were told that I might only live until I was about 14.
 It must have been terrible for them – all that worry.

 When school heard this, they decided it wasn’t worth teaching me anything so I was given the job of sorting out the cupboards and cleaning all the windows in the long corridors outside the classrooms.
 I remember once I was caught chewing gum, and the punishment was to stick it on the end of my nose and go into every classroom and get the teachers to sign that I had been there.
 I have never chewed gum since.

 The good thing that came out of all that cleaning and window washing was that later when I married and took cleaning jobs (so I could take the babies with me), I was very good at cleaning.

 I still remember the fun we had.
 My friend Mary Johns and I had a lot of freedom because she was the same as me and we both needed the same op.
 And everyone thought we would die soon.
 Sadly, my friend did die a few months after she went home.
 But I am now the proud mother of three great children who have done well, and I have six wonderful grandchildren.
 So much for dying at 14!
 After spending two years in hospital, love has always pulled me through.